mbright77/todo-app/docs/ARCHITECTURE.md

 ## PWA Update Behavior

-GitHub Pages deployments are picked up by the installed PWA on next launch:
+When a new service worker is available the app surfaces a non-blocking snackbar ("A new version is available / Reload") rather than silently reloading.

+- `app/lib/sw.ts` — calls `registerSW` and on `onNeedRefresh` signals `useSwUpdateStore`.
+- `app/model/swUpdate.ts` — Zustand slice holding `updateAvailable` + the `applyUpdate` callback.
+- `app/ui/SwUpdateSnackbar.tsx` — renders the snackbar; user must click Reload to apply the update.
-- Service worker uses `skipWaiting` and `clientsClaim`.
+- Service worker uses `skipWaiting` and `clientsClaim`, so once the user reloads the new version activates immediately.
-- App calls `update()` on load and silently reloads when an update is available.

 ## Key Constraints